 If your skin is the color of ripe tomatoes, you should start eating them ASAP.
 Not only do they help hydrate and reduce the inflammatory response of your burnt skin, but they protect against this in the future.
 Since the lycopene-rich fruits are so full of the antioxidant, a study in The Journal of Nutrition has shown that they work against harmful UV-rays.

 Buttermilk has got your back, peeling sunburn and all.
 Drink a glass of it or soak yourself in a tub of the stuff for a natural remedy that will soothe and hydrate your red beach blunders.
 For even better results, add some tomato juice while you're at it.

 Looking to protect your cells from damage and death after too much time tanning?
 Pick up a pomegranate for a hearty helping of anti-inflammatory antioxidants.
 A study conducted by researchers at Texas A&M found that this fruit can play a role in treating sunburned skin.

 For a simple topical treatment that's especially effective, dig around in your cupboards for a bottle of white vinegar.
 Dabbing the liquid directly onto your skin can relieve pain for up to 20 minutes, but only if your burn isn't already blistering.

-We know tomatoes aren’t for everyone.
+We know tomatoes aren't for everyone.
 Fortunately, you can reap the same skin-saving benefits from carrots.
-Researchers at Newcastle University found that a daily dose of carrot juice or tomato paste led to a reduced reaction to the sun’s rays.
+Researchers at Newcastle University found that a daily dose of carrot juice or tomato paste led to a reduced reaction to the sun's rays.
 Participants experienced nearly 50 percent less reddening.
 These results were seen after incorporating the veggies into their daily diets for 12 weeks, so start crunching on some carrots now.
-Don’t believe us?
-They’re one of the 22 Foods Dermatologists Say To Eat For Better Skin.
+Don't believe us?
+They're one of the foods for better skin.